pub struct MockPathResolver { /* private fields */ }Implementations§

 Storages from different containers are represented by different elements in a resulting sequence because the matching paths inside containers may be different.
 Additionally, method returns full paths of containers that starts with the provided one as an argument.

-E.g. if container C1 claims path /a/
+E.g. if container C1 claims path /a/ and container C2 claims path /a/b/ and container C3 claims

-when PathResolver is asked about path /a/b/c
+path /a/b/c/d when PathResolver is asked about path /a/b/c, then three-element vector is returned:

 [ PathWithStorages { path: "/b/c/", storage: storage of C1}, PathWithStorages { path: "/c/", storage: storage of C2}, VirtualPath ( "/a/b/c/d" ), ]